Khoeckman/freebuild-plots/README.md

 plotEndY (254)
 plotEndZ (139)

-maxPlotAddr (98)
+maxPlotAddr (147)
 exprBuffer (600) - Amount of seconds being offline until another player can claim their plot. exprBufferM (10) - Amount of minutes being offline until another player can claim their plot.

+unclaimCd (1800) - The number of seconds a player must wait before they can unclaim a plot again resetCd (600) - The number of seconds a player must wait before they can reset a plot again reportCd (180) - The number of seconds a player must wait before they can report a player or plot again

 plotSyncHyper (1 | unset) - Index of {Plot sync} function that should be used next.
-Rotate value around 0-1. unclaimCd (short) - The number of seconds a player must wait before they can unclaim a plot again online (bool) - Is set to 0 before running Function{Player online} which sets it to 1 if the player with id #{target} is online trusted (bool) - Whether the requesting player is trusted on plot #{plotAddr}
+Rotate value around 0-1. online (bool) - Is set to 0 before running Function{Player online} which sets it to 1 if the player with id #{target} is online trusted (bool) - Whether the requesting player is trusted on plot #{plotAddr}

 #### Menu analysis (todo)

-mPlra (short) - Amount of clicks on "Menu: Plot rating" mPlclRebuYes (short) - Amount of clicks on "Plot claim: Reset build" mPlclRebuNo (short) - Amount of clicks on "Plot claim: Reset build"
+mPlra (short) - Amount of clicks on "Menu: Plot rating" mPlclRebuYes (short) - Amount of clicks on "Plot reset" mPlclRebuNo (short) - Amount of clicks on "Plot reset"

 #### Command analysis (todo)